 Utppana Ekadashi celebrates the victory of lord Vishnu over a demon named ‘Murasura’.
 Furthermore according to the Hindu legends, the birth of Ekadashi Mata took place on Utpanna Ekadashi.
 In the northern states of India this ekadashi is celebrated during the month of ‘Margashirsh’, whereas in the states of Andhra Pradesh, Gujarat, Karnataka and Maharashtra, Utpanna Ekadashi falls during the month of ‘Kartik’.
 Also in the Malayalam calendar, the month is ‘Vrischika Masam’ or ‘Thulam’ and in the Tamilian calendar it is observed during the ‘Karthigai Masam’ or ‘Aippasi’.
 The main deities of Utpanna Ekadashi are Lord Vishnu and Mata Ekadashi.

-Utpanna Ekadashi 2017 was on November 14 Tuesday
+Utpanna Ekadashi 2021 is on November 30 Tuesday

 Rituals during Utpanna Ekadashi: